rolfwessels/CoreDocker/README.md

 ## Todo
  * Version the binaries that get built in docker.
  * Deploy lambda
+    - dotnet new serverless.AspNetCoreWebAPI --name CoreDocker.Api.Lambda --profile default --region eu-west-1
  * Deploy with CDN
  * Prettier for the website
  * Security headers ?